waku-org/docs.waku.org/docs/guides/js-waku/use-waku-react.md

     	pageSize: 20,
   	};

-	// Query the Store node
+	// Query the Store peer
 	const { error, messages, isLoading } = useStoreMessages({ node, decoder, options });
 	console.log(messages);

-}
+	// "error" captures any error that occurs during message retrieval
+	// "messages" contains a list of messages retrieved from the Store peer
+    // "isLoading" indicates whether the node is still retrieving messages
+    // Use these to handle states and render the UI in your application }
 ```